shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 ------

 ### Recent News!!
+- [November 2025] 🌎 Attending EMNLP in Suzhou to chat about [a new benchmark for culturally-aware agents](https://arxiv.org/abs/2510.11563) in the HCI + NLP workshop
+- [October 2025] 🎉 Named one of [MIT's Rising Stars in EECS](https://risingstars-eecs.mit.edu/)
 - [July 2025] 🌎 I'll be attending ACL in Vienna to present our papers [*Style Alignment in Cross-Cultural Translation*](https://arxiv.org/abs/2507.00216) and [*Incorporating Implication into NLI*](https://arxiv.org/abs/2501.07719)
 - [July 2025] 🌎 I'll be attending IC2S2 in Norrköping to talk about [*Cultural Knowledge Injection*](/files/IC2S2_2025_injection.pdf) and [*Benchmarking Conversational Ability of LLMs*](/files/IC2S2_2025_benchmark.pdf)
 - [June 2025] 📝 Our paper - [*The FIX Benchmark: Extracting Features Interpretable to eXperts*](https://arxiv.org/abs/2409.13684) was accepted to DMLR